 A term life insurance policy, he noted, is often more affordable than many consumers think.
 (Get a life insurance quote here)

-When asked how much a $250,000, 20-year term life policy would cost annually for a healthy, non-smoking 30-year-old, the median estimate among all age groups surveyed was $400 – more than twice the actual cost, according to Life Happens, a nonprofit consumer education group funded by the financial services industry.
-Consumers who were aged 30 years or younger guessed even higher, with the majority selecting a median estimate of $500 annually, and 25 percent suggesting it would cost at least $1,000 per year.
+When asked how much a $250,000 term life policy would cost annually for a healthy, non-smoking 30-year-old, over half of the respondents said $500 per year or more — greater than twice the actual cost, according to Life Happens, a nonprofit consumer education group funded by the financial services industry.
+Consumers who were aged 37 years or younger guessed even higher, with the majority estimating more than $500 annually, and 42 percent suggesting it would cost at least $1,000 per year.
 The actual cost of that policy?
 About $160 a year, or $13 per month.
 1

 Both term and permanent life insurance can protect your family from financial risk, but they are very different tools.
 If you pick the wrong policy, and many people do, you could leave your family vulnerable when they need protection most.

-To make a good decision, you first need the facts:
+To make an informed decision, you first need the facts:

 Young families with significant financial risk (a new mortgage, kids to educate, dependent spouse) often opt for a low-cost term life policy to maximize their safety net, said Novelli.
 In many cases, a convertible-term life insurance policy that allows the policyholder to convert to permanent coverage at a future date as their income allows can be the most flexible, cost-effective solution, he said.
 (Calculator: How much life insurance do I need?)